cdapio/tigon/tigon-docs/developer-guide/source/faq.rst

 **What platforms and Java version does Tigon run on?**

 Tigon runs on \*NIX systems such as Linux and Macintosh OS X.
-A Java Development Kit such as JDK 6 or JDK 7, and is required to run Tigon.
+A Java Development Kit such as JDK 6 or JDK 7 is required to run Tigon.

 .. **Are there Tigon RPM or Debian packages available for download?**